alfonsobries/vue-tailwind-docs/content/home.md

 Vue.use(VueTailwind, theme)
 ```

-The variants can also be defined in the component props:
+The default classes and variants can also be defined in the component props:

 ```html
 <t-input